martinvirtel/starter-ec2/README.md

 ## Please edit variables.rf

 ... for the characteritics of the server to be launched.

-And `config.makefile` for your aws credentials
+## Please edit config.makefile

+... and add apointer to your aws credentials.
+Use `config.makefile-example` as a starting point.

 Then run